 “The six days experience at JSM was beyond my expectation.
 Over a hundred of programs and sessions were delivered every day covering very detailed knowledge and topics of statistics.
 I was very excited to find studies of applying Machine Learning in marketing, game industry and music classification.
 I also attended presentations of recent advances in statistical methods and deep learning algorithms.
 This has definitely broadened my knowledge in carrying out statistical analysis and knowing more about advanced methods that I’ve never heard before.
 It was also a great opportunity for networking.
 Finally, IBM built an app for JSM so that I could obtain contact information of all attendees and speakers.
 I’d love to connect with some of them in the future.”

 Alice Mi, Weibo Zhang, and Nicholas Shengjun Wang were three graduates of the MA Statistics program that participated in a stat-a-thon model building competition.
 They presented their work at the New England Statistical Symposium on a customer retention model from property insurance policy data from an insurance company and came in 2nd place.
 Alice stated, “Columbia University is a great community to meet collaborative intellectual minds.”

 Starting 2019, we recognize MA students with distinguished academic performance in a Chair’s List of Academic Achievement.
-Full-time students who earn a GPA of 4.0 or above in approved electives during their first fall and spring semesters, and part-time students who earn the same during their first two fall and spring semesters, will be recognized.
+Full-time students who are highly recommended by their professors and/or earn a 4.0 GPA in approved electives during their first fall and spring semesters, and part-time students who earn the same during their first two fall and spring semesters, will be recognized.